ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Active Open: Initiate {#initiate}

-Active open is the action of establishing a connection to an endpoint presumed to be listening for incoming connection requests, commonly used by clients in client-server interactions.
+Active open is the action of establishing a connection to a RemoteEndpoint presumed to be listening for incoming connection requests.
+Active open is used by clients in client-server interactions.
 Active open is supported by this interface through the Initiate action:

 Connection := Preconnection.Initiate()

-Before calling Initiate, the caller must have populated a Preconnection object with local and remote endpoint specifiers, as well as all parameters necessary for candidate selection.
+Before calling Initiate, the caller must have populated a Preconnection object with a RemoteEndpoint specifier, optionally a LocalEndpoint specifier (if not specified, the system will attempt to determine a suitable LocalEndpoint), as well as all parameters necessary for candidate selection.
 After calling Initiate, no further parameters may be bound to the Connection.
 The Initiate() call consumes the Preconnection and creates a Connection object.
 A Preconnection can